Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 \subsection{Lower bounds for optimal multi-period investment}

 Our first example arises from SDP-based lower bounds of optimal multi-period investment strategies.
 The strategies and specific SDP formulations are given in \cite{boyd2012performance}.
 For each strategy, an SDP produces a quadratic lower bound on the value function arising in the dynamic programming solution to the underlying optimization problem.
 These bounds are produced using the $S$-procedure, an SDP-based method for showing emptiness of sets defined by quadratic polynomials (see, e.g., \cite{boyd1994linear}).
-Simplifications of each SDP are summarized in Table~\ref{tab:invest}.
+We report reductions using diagonal ($\D^d$) approximations, DIMACs error, reducing certificate error, and solve time in Tables~\ref{tab:invest1}-\ref{tab:invest3}.
 Scripts that generate the SDPs are found here (and require the package CVX \cite{grant2008cvx}):